samastur/hrcek/README.md

 **NOTE: This is intended to be a usable experiment.
-Its author plans to use it, but it is also a learning project for tools and processes with corresponding lack of guarantees one should expect.**
+Its author plans to use it, but it is also a learning project for tools and processes with corresponding lack of any guarantees.**

 ## Status